danielbeach/drainage/README.md

 Drainage is designed for speed:

-- ⚡ Async I/O for concurrent S3 operations
+- ⚡ Async I/O for concurrent ADLS operations
-- 🦀 Rust performance for data processing
+- 🐍 Python-first implementation optimized for clarity and portability
 - 📦 Efficient memory usage for large tables

 Typical analysis times: